pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 - rise duration is between 40 and 60 days and 10 to 14 are parabolic
 - then we have a range

+## LEVERAGE

+- leveraged position can be used only after a big correction like minus 30% and use only a small leverage such as x2 or x3, it will helps reduce your stress.

 ## INDICATORS

 21 EMA DAILY